Prachi-Lal/PowerAndEnergySignals/README.md

 ### For Local Device MTALAB Users:

+## How can you contribute:

+### Folks who have downloaded MATLAB on their local devices can kindly let us know how they run the api code, in brief steps.
+### Also, this is my first time documenting a project on github, all critisism will be taken constructively.
+Do let me know how the documentation can be made better.

 ## Acknowledgement:

 ### This project was allotted to me and my group by professor [Dr. M.V.V.
 Prasad Kantipudi](https://www.linkedin.com/in/dr-mvv-prasad-kantipudi-239444a5/) as an Experiential Learning task under the course "Systems and Signals".